install.packages("here")

 In a long format, all pieces of information pertaining to an observational unit are organised in a single row.
 It’s difficult to precisely define what units of data collection and observational units are, and it wouldn’t be too useful to have a precise definition, anyway.
 But in the present example, the observational units would be the individual responses, i.e., the individual translations.
 Figure 3 shows how the same data look like when organised in a long format.

 It’s usually easier to work with data in a long-ish format compared to with data in a wide-ish format.
 Moreover, when you do need your data in a wide-ish format for data analysis, converting a longer dataset to a wider one is typically easier than vice versa.
-So when in doubt (and assuming you have a say in the matter at all), arrange your data in a long-ish format.
+We will, of course, illustrate how you can effect such conversions.

 Make sure that all rows can be interpreted independently of one another.
 What we want to avoid is that we can’t make sense of the data in some row because we need data from another row to do so, and this other row was deleted, or the order of the rows has changed, etc. For instance, in Figure 3, we also have a column with the Position